WHAT YOU GAIN AS A MEMBER

 John's Investment Chronicle started in January 2012 so that other investors could observe how I manage my investment portfolio, the JIC Portfolio.
 In July 2020, I added a second portfolio, the JIC Funds' Portfolio, which only invests in funds and replicates Mrs R's SIPP.

 There is complete transparency.
 You can see both portfolios and all transactions.
 There is an explanation of the thought process behind every trade in the investment diary.
-The aim is to provide food for thought to more experienced investors and to help those new to investing.
+Members are notified of every trade within 15 minutes.
+The aim is to provide food for thought to more experienced investors and to help those new to investment.
 There are plenty of tipsters who will remind you of the good ones and quietly forget the not so good.
 John's Investment Chronicle does not have that luxury as the portfolios are there for you to see, backed with real money.
 I have to confront my mistakes and deal with them; there is no hiding place!

 Above all, this is a true account of the trials and tribulations of a private investor!

-Through becoming a member of John's Investment Chronicle you will gain access to a members area which includes:
+By becoming a member of John's Investment Chronicle you will gain access to the members' area which includes:

 K3C has announced the acquisition of Knight Corporate Finance Group (KCFG) and Knight R&D Limited (KRD).